Funding and Finance

 - Working Tax Credit run on — paid for the 4 weeks after you stop qualifying for Working Tax Credit

-Application forms will be posted out to all 16-18 year old students in August.
-If you think you may be eligible, please call into the Student Advice Centre to see a member of the Student Finance/Welfare team.
+If you think you may be eligible, please call into Student Services to see a member of the Student Finance team.

-Childcare Expenses, including travel expenses to and from a childcare provider for young parents aged 16 — 19 can be accessed through the national Care2Learn scheme
+Childcare Expenses, including travel expenses to and from a childcare provider for young parents aged 16-18 can be accessed through the national Care2Learn scheme.